Headed for Florida? Better Get Your Shots Before You Go

 Medicare and Insurance

 Medicare is paying for COVID boosters – at least for now.
-How health insurance companies handle who pays is an open question, given the uncertainty of the new policies from the CDC
+If health insurance companies continue to pay is an open question, given the uncertainty of the new policies from the CDC.

 Bottom line

 No matter where you live or where you headed, if you would like to get the latest COVID booster you need to check around first.
-Call your pharmacy or health care provider to see if, and how you can get one.
-COVID is still around, so getting a booster seems like the best plan, unless your doctor cautions against it.
+Call your pharmacy or health care provider to see if, and how, you can get one.
+COVID is still around, so getting a booster seems like a good idea, unless your doctor cautions against it.

 Comments: Have you had the most recent booster, or are you thinking about it?
 Please share your thoughts and experiences in the Comments section below.

 Comments on "Headed for Florida?
-Better Get Your Shots First"
+Better Get Your Shots Before You Go"